Silver Star Brands� Environmental Policy & Vision Statement

 Silver Star Brands participates in Wisconsin Focus on Energy program for training and assistance in energy conservation projects.
 These Green Building initiatives include best practices in Lighting, HVAC and Air Compressors operations to reduce operating costs and conserve energy.
 Silver Star Brands will consider LEED (leadership in energy and environmental design) guidelines in maintaining the building and future building projects.

 - We made recent lighting improvements at our distribution center that will save over 1,100,000 KWH of electricity annually.
 This is the equivalent of 2,640,000 lbs. of CO2 not introduced into the environment, or 2,162 barrels of oil not burned.

 - We strive to substitute current products and services for environmentally preferred products and services whenever they perform satisfactorily and are available at reasonable prices.

 - Our contracted janitorial service uses environmentally friendly Green Cleaning supplies, equipment, and methods to improve indoor air quality that translates into a healthy working environment for employees and visitors.

 - Only Green Seal certified carpet chemical and cleaning equipment is used which meets Carpet & Rug Institute Green Label Program Requirements.

-Miles Kimball is a socially responsive company with a strong history of giving in the community.
+Silver Star Brands is a socially responsive company with a strong history of giving in the community.
 We also encourage our team members to give of their time and money whenever possible.
 Recent efforts by the company and team members include:

 - Participation in and donations to the local Walk to Cure Diabetes sponsored by Juvenile Diabetes Research Foundation